The Good Stuff Without the Fluff

 In This 5 Love Languages Summary

-Your partner has a bitchy beast inside them.
-It will emerge and wreak havoc on your relationship unless you follow one of five strategies (“love languages”) to tame it:
+Resentment will rise up in your partner and wreak havoc on your relationship unless you hold it off with one of five strategies (“love languages”):

 1. Say nice stuff.